 For most users, the Ubuntu repository method is recommended because it provides automatic security updates and requires no additional configuration.
 Choose the Xtradeb PPA if you specifically need newer Calibre features that haven’t reached Ubuntu’s repositories yet, or Flatpak if you prefer sandboxed applications with the latest upstream releases.

-This guide covers Ubuntu 22.04 LTS, 24.04 LTS, and 26.04 LTS.
-The Xtradeb PPA may not provide packages for all releases; if packages are unavailable for your version, use the Flatpak method instead.
+This guide covers Ubuntu 26.04 LTS, 24.04 LTS, and 22.04 LTS.
+The Xtradeb PPA does not provide Calibre packages for every release; if packages are unavailable for your version, use the Flatpak method instead.

 Method 1: Install Calibre via Ubuntu Repository (APT)